 By the end of 2000 I felt very tired.
 Urges of going to the bathroom were sudden and harder to control.
 I also often felt very sleepy during the da...

-Dave Chuter, Chair of the Oesophageal Patients Association (OPA) and active patient advocate was diagnosed with oesophageal cancer in 2006.
-Followi...
+Dave Chuter, active patient advocate was diagnosed with oesophageal cancer in 2006.
+Following successful treatment, he returned to work and alongsi...

 I’m Stefan.
 I’m the co-founder and CEO of Digestive Cancers Europe.
 For Cancer Survivors day June 7, I would like to share my story with you.
 I...